lilab-bcb/cumulus/docs/drop_seq.rst

 Drop-seq pipeline
 -------------------------------------------------------------

-Follow the steps below to extract gene-count matrices from Drop-seq data.
-This WDL follows the steps outlined in the `Drop-seq alignment cookbook`_ from the `McCarroll lab`_ while additionally providing the option to generate count matrices using  `dropEst`_.
-Please note that run cost has not yet been optimized for dropEst and so runs using dropEst might be expensive.
+This workflow follows the steps outlined in the `Drop-seq alignment cookbook`_ from the `McCarroll lab`_ , except the default STAR aligner flags are *--limitOutSJcollapsed 1000000 --twopassMode Basic*.
+Additionally the pipeline provides the option to generate count matrices using  `dropEst`_.

 #.
 Copy your sequencing output to your workspace bucket using gsutil in your unix terminal.

 	You can obtain your bucket URL in the workspace summary tab in FireCloud under Google Bucket.
 You can also read `FireCloud instructions`_ on uploading data.

 	Example of copying the directory at /foo/bar/nextseq/Data/VK18WBC6Z4 to a Google Cloud bucket::